Why do we feel that technological change is happening too quickly?

 ** The number of transistors in a dense integrated circuit

 *** Of course exponential computation power isn’t the only sail driving this massive technological boat.
 Crossover of technologies or the ability to use a technology in a totally different field to solve a problem is happening more and more, which speeds up the cycle of innovation.
 Think of a robotic vision system that is able to detect objects and people being employed in security cameras or autonomous car systems.
-The fundamental technology only needs to be developed once, and then modified ‘slightly’ and integrated into its new application.
+The fundamental technology only needs to be developed once, and then modified ‘slightly’ and integrated into its new application for dizzying technological change to occur.
 This cuts back drastically on the need to innovate from scratch which saves money, resources, and time, fueling the exponential growth curve.

 If you’re interested to hear more from Marc you can listen to his podcast where he discusses all things related to automation and read more insightful blog posts at Automatedpodcast.org.